 Why Life Insurance Matters for Self-Employed Canadians

-What Types of Life Insurance Policies Available For Self-Employed Canadians?
+What Types of Life Insurance Are Available For Self-Employed Canadians?

 When choosing life insurance, you’ll come across two main categories: term life insurance and permanent life insurance.
 Within each category, there are also several types of policies.